Doug Brook — Executive Director

 Doll Piccotto — Dramaturg

 Doll achieved a B.A. in English from UCSB with an emphasis in Shakespeare in Performance and an M.A. from San José State University in Renaissance Drama.
 She has worked as an actor, dramaturg, or costume designer on more than 50 Shakespearean productions.
-She directed SVS’s A Midsummer Night’s Dream (2004) and Pericles, Prince of Tyre (2012), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009.
+She directed SVS’s A Midsummer Night’s Dream (2004), Pericles, Prince of Tyre (2012), and The Merry Wives of Windsor (2017), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009.

 Larry Barrott — Resident Fight Director / Artistic Director Emeritus